-November, consumers spent $11.2 billion using their credit cards increasing the amount of outstanding credit card debt to $1.027
+December, consumers spent $5.1 billion using their credit cards increasing the amount of outstanding credit card debt to $1.027

-So how can you payoff your credit card debt and

-avoid a lifelong financial
+So how can you payoff your credit card debt to avoid a lifelong financial

 burden?
-Here are 3 financial advice tips to help you get out of debt and achieve your goals:
+Here are 3 financial advice tips that can help you get out of debt and achieve your goals:

 1. Seek Professional Guidance

 better shape financially if you had financial guidance before you started using credit cards?
 Educate yourself and learn how

 2. Follow a Proven Plan

 monthly expenses to determine your financial needs.
-Reduce unnecessary spending to avoid getting deeper into debt or maxing
+And reduce unnecessary spending to avoid getting deeper into debt or maxing

 out your credit card balance.